What does an Apple Watch do – Apple Watch features (2025)

 Viewing a notification is as simple as raising your arm.
 The Notification Center can be accessed by swiping down from the watch face.
 Although we might not want to clear important messages/notifications, we don’t want you to drown in a sea of annoying notifications either.
 If you find yourself in a situation like this, there are two options available to you – manually clear each notification by swiping down on it or scrolling to the bottom of it and tapping ‘Dismiss’, or clear all notifications at once.
 To clear all your notifications at once, simply access the Notification Center, force touch, and tap Clear All.
 This will clear all notifications from both your Apple Watch and iPhone.

-By default, notifications on your Apple smartwatch are actually set up to mirror your iPhone settings, so any app you have notifications enabled for on your iPhone will also appear on your Apple wristwatch.
+By default, notifications on your Apple smartwatch are set up to mirror your iPhone settings, so any app you have notifications enabled for on your iPhone will also appear on your Apple wristwatch.
 For built-in apps, you can customize the notifications on your Apple Watch by following the steps below:

 1. Open the Watch app on your iPhone, tap the My Watch tab, and then tap Notifications;